To spread more awareness for autism, here is another inspiring autism book everyone should read.

 He might look like everyone else, but his brain works a little bit differently, and he’s got special superpowers to prove it.

-Unlike the last autism book, this one is more specifically directed towards little kids in preschool and kindergarten.
-This book should definitely be read at story time.
+This picture book is a great introduction to understanding kids with autism.
+Unlike the last autism book, this one is more directed toward little kids in preschool and kindergarten.
+I recommend this book for storytime.